mizu.js

 </my-element>

-Elements without a slot handle are appended to the unnamed (default) slot.
+Elements without a #slot directive are appended to the (unamed) default slot.

-Elements targetting a same slot are all appended to the target in the order they appear.
+Elements targetting a same slot are all appended to it in the same order they were defined.

 *is="tagname"